 The major objectives of the first year are to become actively engaged in laboratory research, to complete core course requirements, and to obtain sufficient experience to pass the Reprint Exam.
 Participation in journal clubs, research seminars, and involvement in critical assessment of the literature through readings with the mentor and peers is integral to meeting these objectives.

 It is required that students participate in the following activities during the fall and spring terms of their first year: (a) laboratory research, (b) core courses in neuroscience, (c) journal club, and (d) neuroscience seminar series.
 During the summer term at the end of their first year, students should focus primarily on research, although some course work may be appropriate (e.g., statistics).
-During the first year, the students typically register for 3-9 research credits of Directed Study (NROSCI 2902) per term; the students should register for this course pass/fail.
+During the first year, students typically register for 3-9 research credits of Directed Study (NROSCI 2902) per term; students should register for this course pass/fail.

 The Reprint Exam (see Section 9.1) must be completed by May 31 of the first year of study.

 These dates assume that the student initiated study at the beginning of the fall term.
 Because admission to the program is considered on a rolling basis, it is not unusual for students to enter the program in the spring or summer terms.
 In these instances, completion of the reprint examination should take place at the end of the first month following the second term of study.
 The research progress report will then be due two weeks after the Reprint Exam.

 After completion of the first year, the only remaining requirements are to finish course requirements and complete a master’s thesis project.
 A list of elective courses currently offered can be obtained from the administrative office and online.
 Selection of the coursework that will be used to satisfy the requirements of the program should be made in consultation with the student's mentor and is subject to approval by the Director of Graduate Studies.
 However, given the time constraints for completing the degree, it is expected that research will be the principal focus of students throughout their program of study.